Cre4T3Tiv3/Cre4T3Tiv3/README.md

 # Hi, I'm Jesse Moses (@Cre4T3Tiv3)

+> *Building AI systems that actually work, backed by math that actually matters.*

 **AI Software Engineer** combining research rigor, mathematical depth, and innovative tool building to advance AI engineering through novel approaches and comprehensive developer workflows.

+What drives me most in AI/ML is the R&D and innovation side.
+Taking cutting-edge research and turning it into real-world solutions.
+There's something exciting about being at that intersection of theory and practical impact.

 ⇒ **Research Rigor** - Statistical validation, mathematical analysis, and reproducible methodologies
 ⇒ **Mathematical Foundations** - Deep expertise in core ML mathematics (SVD, linear algebra, statistical modeling)
 ⇒ **Innovation Leadership** - Temporal Intelligence and novel approaches to AI system analysis